Argyle chair by Charles Rennie Mackintosh

 Mackintosh used the same chairs in his own flat, which was designed by his wife, Margaret Macdonald, at 120 Mains Street, Glasgow in 1900.

-We can source vintage originals and modern reproductions of this chair through the Film and Furniture interior design service.
-Contact [email protected] for details.
+We can source vintage originals and modern reproductions of this chair from Europe and USA: Please complete our general enquiry form for an up to date quote including shipping.

 (Example Argyle chair image from one of our retail partners)